hl2guide/curated-adblock-lists/README.md

 # Usage

-To use copy and paste any list you want from below.
+To use these lists copy and paste any list you want from below.

-For uBlock Origin: On the **Filter lists** tab, paste it into the **Import..** section and then press the **Apply changes** button at the top left of the page.
+For uBlock Origin: On the `Filter lists` tab, paste it into the `Import..` section and then press the `Apply changes` button at the top left of the page.

 # Copy and Paste